ryukiri/messaging-client/challenge3/README/README.md

 Add the elements for this section of the page.
 A few specific requirements and options:

 *   All of the content should be constrained in width so that it doesn't get ridiculously wide on large desktop monitors, but the background color should extend to the edge of the browser window.
 *   The first image should come from `https://www.gravatar.com/avatar/0e58cf2f03c9a0a5d6965154837cd595`.
-The second should come from`https://www.gravatar.com/avatar/71900224a10dd5cb3f230f9f64eeaf43`.
-If you're feeling adventurous, create your own [Gravatar account](https://en.gravatar.com/), upload your own profile picture, and use it instead.
-See [their API](https://en.gravatar.com/site/implement/images/) for details on the URL format.
-To get the MD5 hash for your email address, use this [MD5 generator site](http://www.miraclesalad.com/webtools/md5.php).
+The second should come from `https://www.gravatar.com/avatar/71900224a10dd5cb3f230f9f64eeaf43`.
+If you're feeling adventurous, create your own <a href="https://en.gravatar.com/" target="_blank">Gravatar</a> account, upload your own profile picture, and use it instead.
+See <a href="https://en.gravatar.com/site/implement/images/" target="_blank">their API</a> for details on the URL format.
+To get the MD5 hash for your email address, use this <a href="http://www.miraclesalad.com/webtools/md5.php" target="_blank">MD5 generator site</a>.

 Add style rules so that your content matches the screen shots above.
 A few specifics you will need:

 *   The section background color should be `#F8F8F8`.
 *   The person's name should be in normal black text, but their title should be only `80` percent as tall and in the color `#999999`.
 *   The profile picture should appear to the left of the name and text, as shown above.
-*   The profile picture should be [rounded into a circle](https://css-tricks.com/almanac/properties/b/border-radius/), even though the original image is a rectangle.
+*   The profile picture should be <a href="https://css-tricks.com/almanac/properties/b/border-radius/" target="_blank">rounded into a circle</a>, even though the original image is a rectangle.
 *   On narrow mobile screens, the testimonials should stack on top of each other.
 *   On screens `768` pixels and wider, they should appear side-by-side.